Today’s rates for a wide range of commercial property and loan types.

 Are you an entrepreneur or a visionary with a goal in mind?
-Perhaps you want to purchase and re purpose an abandoned hospital, or maybe you hope to start up a restaurant.
+Perhaps you want to purchase and repurpose an abandoned hospital, or maybe you hope to start up a restaurant.
 No matter what your vision is, you are going to need money.
-You must consider purchasing costs, soft fees, interest rates, insurances, equipment, renovations, and the list goes on.
-Most likely, you will need to take out a loan to help get you started or to support you throughout the entire process of building your business.
-A popular loan program that Commercial Real Estate Loans, Inc. arranges for small business owners is the U.S. Small Business Administration (SBA) 504 Loan.
+You must consider purchasing costs, soft fees, interest rates, insurance, equipment, renovations, and many other things.

 What Is an SBA 504 Loan?

-The SBA 504 Loan Program (Sometimes known as the SBA CDC/504 Loan Program) is a Small Business Administration guaranteed loan of up to $20 million designed for owner-occupied commercial real-estate and other qualified fixed assets, geared as a commercial mortgage.
-The property must be more than 51% owner occupied.
-SBA 504 Loans are comprised of two different funding sources at once.
-One mortgage of up to 50% is backed by a bank or other financial lender that can cover up to half the total purchase price, while another 40% is supplied by a certified development company or CDC as a second mortgage.
+SBA 504 loans are comprised of two different funding sources at once.
+One mortgage of up to 50% is backed by a bank or another lender that can cover up to half the total purchase price.
+Another 40% is supplied by a certified development company, or CDC, as a second mortgage.
 The borrower is responsible for the final 10% as a down payment.

 Taking on a loan that involves a third party may seem intimidating at first, but the SBA holds strict CDC eligibility requirements for the program.
 CDCs participating in the program must meet the following criteria in order to qualify:

-- Must be a Non-Profit Organization (NPO) in good standing
+Must be a nonprofit organization in good standing

-- Must have a board of directors that not only meet appropriate requirements, but are also selected from the membership, representing a minimum of three out of four of the membership groups.
+Must have a board of directors that not only meets appropriate requirements but is also selected from the membership, representing a minimum of three out of four of the membership groups.

-- Every fiscal year, CDCs need to meet a requirement of a lending activity with a minimum of two approved 504 loans.
-The CDC's portfolio must also reflect that through the SBA 504 loan funding fulfilled, a rate of one job opportunity for every $65,000 was averaged.
+Every fiscal year, CDCs need to meet a lending activity requirement of a minimum of two approved 504 loans.
+The CDC's portfolio must also reflect the creation of at least one job opportunity per $65,000 of SBA 504 loans on average.

-- All applications have to have the CDC’s Board of Directors approve an operating budget that is coupled with a plan to meet operations within that budget; it cannot be specialized to a specific industry, it must be general in nature.
+All applications must have the CDC’s board of directors approve an operating budget that is coupled with a plan to meet operations within that budget.
+It cannot be specialized to a specific industry but must be general in nature.

-- At the end of a mandatory 2 year probation period for CDCs certified for less than 2 years, CDCs can be approved through petitions they willingly submit to either extend the probation period by one year or be given permanent status.
+At the end of a mandatory two-year probation period for CDCs certified for less than 2 years, CDCs can be approved through petitions to either extend the probation period by one year or be given permanent status.
 If the CDC’s petition is denied or if they fail to file one, the CDC will be removed from the SBA 504 program.

-So rest assured that only the highest quality lenders and CDCs are eligible to take part in the SBA 504 Loan program.
-With higher leverage than conventional commercial real estate loans, the SBA 504 loan may be exactly what you need to make your vision a reality!
+Rest assured that only the highest-quality lenders and CDCs are eligible to take part in the SBA 504 loan program.
+With higher leverage than conventional commercial real estate loans, the SBA 504 loan may be exactly what you need to make your vision a reality.